ls1intum/.github/README.md

 2. Click `Environments` then `New environment`, if not already created
 3. Setup the following **secret**:
    - `VM_SSH_PRIVATE_KEY`: Paste the private key from the VM
+   - Other sensitive secrets/variables that you would like to pass to the reusable workflow
 4. Setup the following **variables**:
    - `VM_HOST`: The hostname of the VM, without protocol (e.g., `artemis.cit.tum.de`)
    - `VM_USERNAME`: `github_deployment`, the user you created on the VM
+   - Other insensitive variables that you would like to pass to the reusable workflow.
+Caution: They will appear in the logs, use secrets for sensitive values!
-5. Set required reviewers (people or teams) that should approve the workflow run before it can be deployed to the environment
+5. Set required reviewers (people or teams) that should approve the workflow run before it can be deployed to the environment.
+Note: Approval is needed if you are reading a protected environment

 #### 7. Deploy